-101: Purpose of the SC Aging Network's Policies and Procedures Manual
+101: Purpose of the SC Aging Services Policies and Procedures Manual

 The Lieutenant Governor's Office on Aging (LGOA) is the designated State Unit on Aging (SUA) for South Carolina.
-The South Carolina Aging Network's Policies and Procedures Manual (hereinafter referred to as "this Manual") sets forth South Carolina's official policies and procedures for the administration of the aging and disability programs and services funded and authorized by the LGOA.
+The South Carolina Aging Services Policies and Procedures Manual (hereinafter referred to as "this Manual") sets forth South Carolina's official policies and procedures for the administration of the aging and disability programs and services funded and authorized by the LGOA.

 This Manual reflects the mission set forth by the Older Americans Act (OAA), the Administration for Community Living (ACL), and the LGOA.
-The mission of the LGOA is to enhance the quality of life for seniors through advocacy, planning, and development of resources in partnership with federal, state, and local governments, nonprofits, the private sector, and individuals.
+The mission of the LGOA is to meet the present and future needs of South Carolina's seniors and to enhance the quality of life for seniors through advocating, planning, and developing resources in partnership with federal, state, and local governments, nonprofits, the private sector and individuals.
+The policies stated in this Manual are intended to aid in keeping seniors at home, independently and safely for as long as possible.

-This Manual incorporates all current policies, standards, and procedures required by the OAA.
-It also includes all related federal regulations issued by the Administration for Community Living (ACL), which is part of the Administration on Community Living (ACL), and the United States Department of Labor (USDOL) and other applicable federal and state rules and regulations, unless specifically noted otherwise.
+This Manual incorporates policies, standards, and procedures required by the OAA.
+It is also reflective of related federal regulations issued by the Administration for Community Living (ACL) and the United States Department of Labor (USDOL) and other applicable federal and state rules and regulations, unless specifically noted otherwise.
 If there are any contradictions between federal and state policies in this Manual, federal policy shall take precedence.

-The purpose of this Manual is to assist the LGOA, South Carolina's Planning and Services Areas (PSAs) and Area Agencies on Aging (AAAs), and other providers in executing their overall programs and grants administration responsibilities in a professional manner.
+The purpose of this Manual is to assist the LGOA and the 10 designated Area Agencies on Aging (AAAs) in executing programs, services, and grants administration responsibilities in a professional manner.
 As stewards of OAA funding on the state level, the LGOA strives, through this Manual and its policies and procedures, to maintain the utmost professionalism while administering aging services throughout the State of South Carolina.
-Likewise, this Manual is written to provide the PSAs and AAAs with the guidance necessary to maintain operating policies and procedures, which reflect effective (best) business practices in order to ensure the quality delivery of programs and services to the aging population and to adults with disabilities.
+Likewise, this Manual is written to provide the AAAs with the guidance necessary to maintain region specific operating policies and procedures, which reflect effective (best) business practices in order to ensure the quality delivery of programs and services to the aging population and to adults with disabilities.

-This is a comprehensive policies and procedures manual, and shall be construed in its entirety when the Planning Service Area (PSA) is setting regional policies.
-Each PSA region is different and specific regional policies should be addressed within the framework of this Manual.
-While the provisions of this Manual reflect OAA and LGOA requirements, the PSAs and their AAAs are responsible for using this Manual as a guide for setting policies and protocols that best represent the needs of their respective planning and service area regions.
-In setting region-specific policies and protocols, the PSAs shall ensure that each policy and procedure established is set within the parameters of the OAA and LGOA.
-When setting specific regional policies and procedures outside the parameters of this Manual, the PSA must request a State Waiver from the LGOA.
-If a waiver is granted that allows the PSA to operate outside the parameters of the Manual, the PSA shall be responsible for all outcomes and shall assume all liability for the consequences that result from the region-specific policy variation.
+Each AAA is different and specific regional policies should be addressed within the framework of this Manual.
+While the provisions of this Manual reflect OAA and LGOA requirements, the AAAs are responsible for using this Manual as a guide for setting policies and protocols that best represent the needs of their respective planning and service area regions.
+In setting region-specific policies and protocols, the AAAs shall ensure that each policy and procedure established is set within the parameters of OAA and LGOA guidance and policies.